-We care about sharing the right information and ensuring that parents are aware of guidelines when it comes to other aspects of their baby's safety too, not just when using our products,.
-So this week we wanted to share with you why your child does NOT need a coat when you go out in the car...
+We care about sharing the right information to ensure that parents are aware of guidelines when it comes to other aspects of their baby's safety too, not just when using our products.

 Your child's winter coat is thick

-Winter coats tend to be a lot thicker and more padded than any other item of clothing; this goes for snow suits too.
-Winter coats are padded to keep us warm, and when you get into a cold car on a frosty morning it's only natural that you will want to be wrapped up as much as possible.
-The problem with these puffy winter coats is that because they're worn over the body and therefore under the car seat harness, they can cause that safety harness to be too loose- which makes it ineffective in a collision.
+Winter coats are thicker and more padded than other items of clothing; this goes for baby snowsuits too.
+When heading out of the house and into a cold car on a frosty morning it's only natural that you want to be wrapped up.
+The problem with puffy coats is that they are unsafe to wear with a baby car seat harness; their puffiness can mean that the harness is too loose around your child, which makes it ineffective and dangerous in a collision.

-If your child's car seat harness is too loose, your child can move around more than is safe to do whilst you're driving.
-This means that if a collision occurs, your child's coat compresses and the resulting looseness of the harness means that they may not be protected by their car seat, and could even be ejected.
+If the harness is too loose, your child can move more than is safe to do whilst driving.
+If a collision occurs, your child's coat will be compressed by the crash and the loose harness means that they may not be properly protected and could be thrown around or even ejected from the seat.

 How to determine if your child's coat is too thick

-If you're not sure, it always pays to be on the side of caution and to remove the coat before you strap your child into their car seat.
-But if you'd like to check, you can do a trial run to see how much looser the harness is with a thick coat on.
-Strap your child into the car seat with their coat on, and tighten the harness until you can no longer fit two fingers between the straps and your child's chest.
-Then undo the harness, and remove the coat.
-Strap your child back into the car seat and check how tight and secure the straps are now.
-If there is more than a two finger space between the harness and your child's chest, it's too loose and you should always remove the coat before your journey starts.
+How puffy is too puffy?
+Try this simple trick to see how much looser the harness could be with the coat on.
+Strap your child into the car seat with their coat on and tighten the harness until you can just fit two fingers between the straps and your child's chest.
+Then undo the harness, take your child out without adjusting the straps and remove the coat.
+Strap your child back into the car seat and see how tight and secure the straps are now.
+If there is more than a two-finger space between the harness and your child's chest, you should always remove the coat before your journey starts.